-Low Carbon Hydrogen Production - projects that will have some residual direct emissions even when coupled with CCUS.
-Typical projects could support, but not limited to, development of new reformation technologies, waste gasification (where the waste is largely anthropogenic), industry derived hydrogen, improvements to ancillary equipment/ materials (including pressure swing adsorber, water gas shift, air separation unit, and catalysts).
+Category 1: Low Carbon Hydrogen Production - this Category will support projects that will have some residual direct emissions even when coupled with CCUS.
+This could include, but is not limited to, development of new reformation technologies, waste gasification (where the waste is largely anthropogenic), industry derived hydrogen, improvements to ancillary equipment/ materials (including pressure swing adsorber, water gas shift, air separation unit, and catalysts).

-Zero Carbon Hydrogen Production - projects that do not directly produce anthropogenic emissions.
-This could include, but not limited to, electrolysis, high temperature processes, biological hydrogen processes, solar, automation of electrolysis production, green ammonia production, use of poorer quality water, and new materials.
+Category 2: Zero Carbon Hydrogen Production - this Category will support projects that do not directly produce anthropogenic emissions.
+This could include, but is not limited to, electrolysis, high temperature processes, biological hydrogen processes, solar, automation of electrolysis production, green ammonia production, use of poorer quality water, and new materials.

-Hydrogen Storage and Transport - development of novel hydrogen storage and transport/distribution solutions (including for import/export).
-This could include, but not limited to, liquid organic hydrogen carriers, ammonia, or metal organic frameworks.
+Category 3: Hydrogen Storage and Transport - this Category will support the development of novel hydrogen storage and transport/ distribution solutions (including for import/ export).
+This could include, but is not limited to, liquid organic hydrogen carriers, ammonia, or metal organic frameworks.
 It could support innovation in how import/export facilities could transition over to enabling a hydrogen economy.

-Net Zero Hydrogen Supply solutions - solutions aiming to decarbonise the wider energy system - projects could include, but will not be limited to, solutions that enable greater rollout of low carbon hydrogen, enable improved distribution of hydrogen to areas of high demand, hydrogen upgrading/separation, improved controls, and wider solutions where hydrogen supply could support the transition to net zero.
+Category 4: Net Zero Hydrogen Supply solutions - this Category will support solutions aiming to decarbonise the wider energy system - projects could include, but will not be limited to, solutions that enable greater rollout of low carbon hydrogen, enable improved distribution of hydrogen to areas of high demand, hydrogen upgrading/ separation, improved controls, and wider solutions where hydrogen supply could support the transition to net zero.